Correlated Quantum Phenomena in Confined Two-Dimensional Hexagonal Crystals

 To describe these correlated states in a systematic way, it is convenient to adopt the framework of second quantization.
 The electronic degrees of freedom in each layer are represented by field operators expanded in a suitable single-particle basis,

-where the composite index $\alpha$ collects the relevant orbital, spin, valley, and layer quantum numbers.
-Within this representation, Coulomb interactions are expressed in terms of density operators constructed from the field operators, leading to a general many-body Hamiltonian of the form
+where the composite index $\alpha$ stands for the relevant orbital, spin, valley, and layer quantum numbers.
+Within this representation, Coulomb interactions are expressed in terms of the density operators constructed from the field operators, leading to a general many-body Hamiltonian of the form

 where $\alpha,\beta,\gamma,\delta$ label the discrete single-particle quantum numbers, and the Coulomb interaction matrix elements $V_{\alpha\beta\gamma\delta}$ are nonzero only when the corresponding quantum numbers satisfy the required conservation laws.
 In multilayer systems, these matrix elements naturally separate into intralayer and interlayer contributions, reflecting the spatial structure of the heterostructure.
 This formalism provides the microscopic foundation for understanding the emergence of excitons, trions, and multiexciton complexes in confined 2D systems.